themosis/documentation/routing.md

 });
 ```

-Route parameters are always encased within `{}` braces and should consist of alphabetic characters, and may not contain a `-` character.
+Route parameters are always encased within curly braces `{}` and should consist of alphabetic characters, and may not contain a `-` character.
 Instead of using the `-` character, use an underscore `_`.
 Route parameters are injected into route callbacks / controllers based on their order - the names of the callback / controller arguments do not matter.

 ### Optional parameters